 Learning Outcomes: Students will gain an understanding of the role of the paralegal in the law office.
 Students will gain a thorough knowledge of the N.C.
 Rules of Professional Conduct and their applicability to attorneys and paralegals.
 Students will be able to identify ethical issues a paralegal may encounter and determine the appropriate response.
 Students will become familiar with a variety of law office procedures and management techniques.
 Topics include: Definition, role and responsibilities of the paralegal; confidentiality; conflicts of interest; unauthorized practice of law; professional negligence; developing forms and systems; time keeping and billing; tickler systems; communications skills.
-Pre-requisite: Proficiency in Microsoft Word, Excel, PowerPoint, Outlook.
-If you are not proficient in these programs, you should take computer classes at a local college or community college.
-Pre-requisite/co-requisite: Legal Survey, Legal Research.
+Students are expected to be proficient in Microsoft Word, Excel, PowerPoint and Outlook.
+Pre-requisite/corequisite: LEG 010.